ShannonIanthe/BCS-Algorithms/03_react/block03/description.md

 ## Exercise 2

 Refactor the previous exercise, this time using a functional component and the `useState` hook.
+Take a look at `useState` in the "Hooks" block of React part.

 ## Exercise 3